vu2lid/cgpt_react-scale-weights-and-measures/README.md

 You will need Node.js and npm

-Get OpenAI API key.
+Get OpenAI API key (check References towards the end).
 Copy `.env.example` to `.env` and add the API key there.

 Do an `npm install` and run with `npm start`.
 This will start a local REST service on port 4000 and a react web UI on port 3000.